 – The natural oasis of Parque Municipal do Itiquira is a perfect day trip from the capital, located 114 km (70 miles) out of town.
 Visit to snap photos, explore the nature trails, soak up the tranquillity and take a dip in waterfall pools.
 Standing at a height of 168 metres, the Itiquira Falls are one of the most beautiful in Brazil.

-– Located closer at just 13 km (8 miles) from the city, the National Park of Brasília offers a deliughtful day out.
-In addition to cycling and hiking routes there are natural mineral pools for swimming and you may spot the resident monkeys, giant otters and armadillos.
+– Located closer at just 13 km (8 miles) from the city, the National Park of Brasília offers a delightful day out.
+In addition to cycling and hiking routes, there are natural mineral pools for swimming and you may spot the resident monkeys, giant otters and armadillos.

 Brazilian food exemplifies South American cuisine and you’ll have plenty of opportunities to find your favourite dish whilst in Brasilia.
 There’s seemingly no limit to the amazing dining options in the capital.
 Here are my favourites:

-- Coco Bambu Lago Sul – Boasting beautiful lake views and seafood specialties including their famous shrimp, this restaurant has an extensive menu, good prices, and a friendly atmosphere.
+- Coco Bambu Lago Sul – Boasting beautiful lake views and seafood specialities including their famous shrimp, this restaurant has an extensive menu, good prices, and a friendly atmosphere.

 - Caminito Parilla Sudoeste – This colourful Argentinian steakhouse is designed to resemble a warehouse.
 This is the place to come for tender, lean and flavoursome meats grilled to perfection.